MicrosoftDocs/SupportArticles-docs/Office/Client/error-messages/username-contains-special-character.md

 However, the following exceptions apply:

 - A period (.) or a hyphen (-) is permitted anywhere in the user name, except at the beginning or end of the name.
 - An underscore (_) is permitted anywhere in the user name.
 This includes at the beginning or end of the name.
+- When creating group, the number sign (#) **can** be used as part of the group's name.
+However, the email address you create for a distribution group or shared mailbox **cannot** use the # sign.

 ## Solution